MolarVerse/PQ/README.md

 ## Singularity

 The `scripts` directory contains a file called `pimd_qmcf.def`, which is a definition file for a singularity container.
-First build this container as follows
+First build this container as following

     singularity build --fakeroot <name of container>.sif pimd_qmcf2.def